-Executive Committee Joerg Bewersdorf (Cell Biology; Biomedical Engineering), Enrique De La Cruz (Molecular Biophysics & Biochemistry), Thierry Emonet (Molecular, Cellular, & Developmental Biology; Physics), Jonathon Howard (Molecular Biophysics & Biochemistry; Physics), Megan King (Cell Biology), Andre Levchenko (Biomedical Engineering), Kathryn Miller-Jensen (Biomedical Engineering; Molecular, Cellular, & Developmental Biology), Simon Mochrie (Physics; Applied Physics), Corey O’Hern (Mechanical Engineering & Materials Science; Physics; Applied Physics), Thomas Pollard (Molecular, Cellular, & Developmental Biology; Molecular Biophysics & Biochemistry), Anna Pyle (Molecular, Cellular, & Developmental Biology; Chemistry), Lynne Regan (Molecular Biophysics & Biochemistry; Chemistry)
+Executive Committee Julien Berro (Molecular Biophysics and Biochemistry; Cell Biology), Joerg Bewersdorf (Cell Biology; Biomedical Engineering), Enrique De La Cruz (Molecular Biophysics and Biochemistry), Thierry Emonet (Molecular, Cellular, and Developmental Biology; Physics; Computational Biology and Bioinformatics), Jonathon Howard (Molecular Biophysics and Biochemistry; Physics), Megan King (Cell Biology), Andre Levchenko (Biomedical Engineering), Kathryn Miller-Jensen (Biomedical Engineering; Molecular, Cellular, and Developmental Biology), Simon Mochrie (Physics; Applied Physics), Michael Murrell (Biomedical Engineering), Corey O’Hern (Mechanical Engineering and Materials Science; Physics; Applied Physics; Computational Biology and Bioinformatics), Thomas Pollard (Emeritus; Molecular, Cellular, and Developmental Biology)

 Upon completion of their Ph.D. in a home department, and satisfaction of the PEB curriculum, students receive a Certificate from the Integrated Graduate Program in Physical and Engineering Biology.

 Students interested in participating in the PEB program may indicate their interest on their graduate application for admission to a home department or track.
 Students may also join the PEB after they have matriculated at Yale.
 After arriving at Yale, students should e-mail firstname.lastname@example.org to express their interest in the PEB, and the leadership will review their application materials.